OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 -  .. oo:: Height
       :choices: First, Lowest, Highest

       Sets which of the possible heights for each vertex is read: the *first*, the *lowest* or the *highest* one.
 It only applies to MiraMon multi-height layers, where the same X,Y vertex can have more than one Z.

--  .. oo:: iMultiRecord
+-  .. oo:: MultiRecordIndex
       :choices: 1, 2, ..., Last, JSON

-      In case of fields of type List, if the output driver cannot support them, user can select which one wants to keep: *iMultiRecord=1* for first, *iMultiRecord=2* for second, etc and *iMultiRecord=last* for the last element of the list.
+      In case of fields of type List, if the output driver cannot support them, user can select which one wants to keep: *MultiRecordIndex=1* for first, *MultiRecordIndex=2* for second, etc and *MultiRecordIndex=last* for the last element of the list.
-      *iMultiRecord=JSON* option converts the list in a single value in JSON format.
+      *MultiRecordIndex=JSON* option converts the list in a single value in JSON format.
       If not specified, all elements of the list will be translated by default as a OGR list field type.

 -  .. oo:: OpenLanguage